Is a Bachelor of Science in Digital Design and Graphics Degree Right for Me?

 What is the Digital Design and Graphics Career Outlook?

-The change in employment of graphic designers from 2014 to 2024 is projected to vary by industry.
-Employment of graphic designers in computer systems design and related services is projected to grow 21 percent over the same period.
+Employment of graphic designers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
+The change in employment of graphic designers from 2016 to 2026 is projected to vary by industry.
+For example, employment of graphic designers in newspaper, periodical, book, and directory publishers is projected to decline 22 percent from 2016 to 2026.
+Employment of graphic designers in computer systems design and related services is projected to grow 20 percent over the same period.*

 What Can I Do with This Degree?